JSTOR-Labs/plant-humanities/docs/pelargonium/README.md

 By the end of the Industrial Revolution, the _Pelargonium_ had also been firmly instated as a staple in British domestic interiors, gardens, and patios.
 In his hugely popular 1875 book [_The amateur's flower garden_](https://www.biodiversitylibrary.org/bibliography/145001#/summary), Shirley Hibberd included designs for creating a harmonious pelargonium garden—“geranium garden”—based on the plant’s striking colour variations.
 In the layout of a panel garden, Hibberd suggests two potential summer schemes: one for a red-harmony garden, and another for a blue-harmony style.[^ref12] By 1895, writers such as Donald McDonald were still echoing Hibberd’s domestic horticultural penchant for the plant; McDonald wrote that, “no bouquet or basket of flowers was considered complete unless plentifully perfumed with the foliage of Cape or other sweet Pelargoniums,” a testament to the long-standing appeal of _Pelargoniums_ in British Victorian culture.[^ref13]

+### The “Genteel” _Geranium_ and Working-class Culture

+The ubiquity of the _Pelargonium_ in the Victorian era soon began to carry a cultural significance all its own – and it was not always a positive one.
+In 1864’s _The Book of Flowers_, Caroline Kirkland follows the poet Leigh Hunt in describing the _Geranium_ (of course, really a _Pelargonium_) as a _genteel_ plant.
+She writes, “As the Geranium offers so large a variety of species to gratify every taste, it is appropriately called genteel.”[^ref14] Although we may construe her comment as nothing more than an attestation to the _Pelargonium’s_ universal charms, her use of the word “genteel” takes on additional meaning when we consider the significance of the _Pelargonium_ in the context of working-class culture.

 ### References
 [^ref1]: Hartley, Jenny.
 “Dickens and the Geranium.” _The Dickensian_, vol. 114, no. 504, 2018, pp. 5-14.